Pavelko007/udacity-deep-learning-ND-projects/project-bikesharing/README.md

 ## Project files:

-+ **Predicting_bike_sharing_data.ipynb**  This jupyter notebook describes all the stages of project.
++ **Predicting_bike_sharing_data.ipynb**  this jupyter notebook describes all stages of the project.
 It also contains my answer to the question at the end.
-+ **my_answers.py** Contains my implementation of the network and the hyperparameters that I chose for training
++ **my_answers.py** contains my implementation of the network and the hyperparameters that I chose for training